 Talking With Heirs

 While some may put off having conversations about their estate plan because they don’t want their family members or friends to know how much they’ve personally or together have accumulated, being open and honest about the future helps eliminate any concerns or questions.
 There are many benefits to having conversations about your estate plan ahead of time:

 - Transparency: by being transparent about your decisions you are not leaving family and friends guessing about what your wishes are.
 This doesn’t mean you need to sit everyone down at once and share what each person or family unit is getting, but rather, it allows you to have personal conversations with family members and individuals about your choices and why you made those decisions.

 - Avoids Confusion or Concerns For Family and Friends in the Future: going off of transparency, after you pass, your family and friends won’t have any questions about your wishes and can focus on celebrating your life after you’ve passed.
 It will give them time to remember and honor you and give them peace of mind knowing what your wishes are.

 - Allows You to Make Changes If Necessary: when going through your estate plan, if a family member asks for a change you have the opportunity to do that.
 For example, if you have family heirlooms you would like to go to a certain child, and that child is not interested in those items, you have the opportunity to make changes to your will or trust knowing that those items will go to someone who wants them and will treasure them.

 If you have questions about talking with family and friends about your estate plan or want to begin the process of creating an estate plan, turn to Jerimy Kirschner & Associates, PLLC.
-With offices in Bellevue, Tacoma, and Las Vegas, we are available to serve you and walk you through the estate planning process.
+With offices in Bellevue and Tacoma, we are available to serve you and walk you through the estate planning process.
 Contact us today to start your free consultation — (206) 203-8802.